mdalmaruf/MLModelParallelism/README.md

 - Techniques demonstrated include manual layer assignment to different computational resources, such as GPUs or CPU cores, and managing data flow between these resources.
 - The use of MXNet and TensorFlow frameworks highlights different approaches to model parallelism in practical scenarios.

+## OpenMP for Parallel Processing in Multicore Processors

+In addition to the use of MXNet and TensorFlow for model parallelism, this project also explores the utilization of OpenMP for effective parallel processing in multicore processor environments.
+The goal is to enhance computational efficiency by parallelizing operations that are otherwise executed serially.

+### Experimentation with OpenMP

+- **Description**: A part of the project involves experimenting with OpenMP to benchmark its performance in parallel processing scenarios.
+- **Key Components**:
+  - **Serial Execution**: Baseline performance measurement with serial computation.
+  - **Parallel Execution using OpenMP**: Implementing OpenMP to parallelize the computation and compare it against the serial execution.
+  - **Optimized Parallel Execution**: Further optimization in parallel processing using advanced OpenMP techniques.

+For a detailed comparison and insights into the experimentation with OpenMP, refer to the following GitHub repository: [Parallel Computing with OpenMP](https://github.com/mdalmaruf/ParallelComputingOpenMP.git)

+This component of the project highlights the significance of parallel processing in modern computing environments, especially when dealing with large-scale data and intensive computational tasks.
+It provides valuable benchmarks and insights into the efficiency gains achievable with parallelization.

+## Remarks

+The combination of different parallel computing techniques, from model parallelism in machine learning to multicore processing with OpenMP, represents a comprehensive approach to optimizing computational tasks in various scenarios.
+This project not only demonstrates the practical application of these techniques but also serves as a foundation for future research and development in the field of parallel computing.

 ## Future Scope

 - Explore automated approaches for model partitioning and resource allocation.